What You Need to Know About the Freon (R-22) Phaseout

-If your home has air conditioning—and this is Dallas, so it does—you’ve probably heard by now that the federal government has banned Freon.
-If not, you’re in the right place, because Barbosa has all the information you need to navigate the Freon ban.
+If your home has air conditioning—and this is Dallas, so we’re sure it does!—you may have heard by now that the federal government has banned Freon, or R-22 refrigerant.
+If you haven’t heard the news or want to know what the ban means for your AC, you’re in the right place.
+Barbosa Plumbing & Air Conditioning has all the information you need to navigate the Freon ban in Texas.

 What is Freon?